5 Baller Things To Do In Bangkok

 Possibly the most baller thing of all is to get yourself a fancy new outfit from one of Bangkok’s many tailors.
 Blokes should look no further than father and son team Jesse and Victor at Rajawongse Clothiers – they’ve fitted suits for the Bush family (yes, that Bush family) and more than a few spies and diplomats, but in their unassuming shop, no one is beneath their care and attention.
 For around $800 you can pick up a perfectly fitted suit, five tailored shirts and a couple of silk ties.

-For ladies, Nickermann’s is the tailor of choice for dresses (from day to evening, business to bridal) and is ranked an impressive 7th of 375 on Tripadvisor for shopping in Bangkok.
+For ladies, Nickermann’s is the tailor of choice for dresses (from day to evening, business to bridal) in Bangkok.
 Both outfitters will take care of your shipping so you don’t have to fit anything into your luggage, either.

 One last note before you book your flights: there’s an undeniable ick factor in the idea of visiting a developing country like Thailand and splashing your ‘farang’ (foreigner) money around, and you should always be respectful of the locals when interacting.
 On the other hand, Thailand is reliant on tourism for up to 20 percent of its GDP, and your tourist dollar facilitates an efficient transfer of wealth from a rich country to a much poorer one.
-So go and spend as much of your western cash as you fancy – just try not to be a dick about it.
+So go and spend as much of your Western cash as you fancy – just don’t be a dick about it.

 (Lead image: Octave Rooftop Lounge)